TAC Loss of Earnings Benefits and returning to work after a road accident

-Ordinarily, when your doctor believes you are ready to trial getting back to work and this is stated on a certificate of capacity, the TAC will get in contact with your employer to arrange provision of modified duties and if required, modified hours.
+What will likely happen is that when your doctor believes you are ready to try going back to work and this is stated on a certificate of capacity, the TAC will get in contact with your employer to try and arrange modified duties/hours in accordance with your certificates.

-The TAC can offer financial support to your employer by way of funding necessary equipment or modifications in the workplace as well as subsidising wages.
-Most importantly, they will arrange vocational rehabilitation services to perform a worksite assessment and prepare a return to work plan that you, your employer and your doctor will need to sign off on before you start.
+The TAC can offer financial support to an employer by funding necessary equipment or modifications in the workplace, as well as subsidising wages.
+They can also arrange vocational rehabilitation services to perform a worksite assessment and prepare a return to work plan that you, your employer and your doctor will need to sign off on before you start.
 In some cases, the TAC can also assist you with travel to and from work.

 However, there are many reasons why not all employers can or may be able to continue to provide modified duties on a long-term basis to employees injured in a road accident.
 In these circumstances, the TAC scheme does not contain any measures to protect employment or set out employer obligations to assist in the return to work process.
 You do however have rights both under employment and anti-discrimination laws.